 Filing Guidelines for Candidates

 If you are registered as a candidate in Ontario, you must follow rules according to the Election Finances Act.

 Below is a summary of the most important filing requirements.
 For a full list and complete details, please see the CFO Handbook for Candidates.

-When you fill out a form please be sure that:
+When you fill out a form please ensure:

 - all information is accurate and complete (inaccurate information will cause delays and may be a contravention of the Election Finances Act); and